Previewed 2 February 2013, Opened 19 February 2013, Closed 31 August 2013 at the London Palladium

 "A Chorus Line has a wonderfully satisfying structure; a mix of spotlit heartfelt soliloquy, soulful songs and sensational dancing.
 Ironically, there's no room for your average chorus liner here: this show potentially makes stars of them all.
 A muscular, brutal director, Zach, puts the dancers through their paces, and Leigh Zimmerman is appropriately stand-out as the towering, cynical Sheila.
 But the real show-stopper is Victoria Hamilton-Barritt as the gutsy Diana...
 The tussle between Zach (the cold and uncharismatic John Partridge from EastEnders) and Cassie (Scarlett Strallen), his former lover, who had made it briefly as a soloist but wants to be accepted for what she believes she is, a natural chorus liner, should be climactic.
 But Strallen's rendition of the passionate number The Music And The Mirror is oddly underwhelming.
 Perhaps, as Zach says, she is 'dancing down' to prove her point.
 But there is nothing disappointing about the finale, One, when the chorus line is indeed 'a singular sensation'; the individuals vanish in a glorious ensemble, solid gold with a sprinkle of sequins."
 The Mail on Sunday

-A Chorus Line in London at the London Palladium previewed from 2 February 2013, opened on 19 February 2013 and closes on 18 January 2014.
+A Chorus Line in London at the London Palladium previewed from 2 February 2013, opened on 19 February 2013 and closed on 31 August 2013.